Adeemy/huggingface-ghcr/README.md

 # 🤗 Hugging Face model packaging using GitHub Container Registry

-A web application uses FastAPI with GPT-2 model sourced from Hugging Face and exposes a single endpoint that you can interact with it.
+A web application uses FastAPI with Databricks' dolly-v2-12b model sourced from Hugging Face and exposes a single endpoint that you can interact with it.

 # Instructions to access the app in local docker container
 1. Install docker in local machine if not already installed.
 For debian version, follow instruction in this [link](https://docs.docker.com/engine/install/debian/#install-using-the-repository)